supabase/supabase/apps/reference/DEVELOPERS.md

 ---

-### Which files to edit?
+### Editing files

-Our docs site are comprised of guides, tutorials, quickstarts as well as reference docs.
-It's important to note that these reference docs (located at https://supabase.com/docs/reference) are generated from spec files.
+Our docs site are comprised of guides, tutorials, quickstarts, and reference docs.
+Note that the [reference docs](https://supabase.com/docs/reference) are generated from spec files.

-If you go to any page in the [https://supabase.com/docs](Supabase Docs), you'll see an `Edit this page` link at the bottom.
-This link will indicate which file you need to edit.
+If you go to any page in the [Supabase docs](https://supabase.com/docs), you'll see an **Edit this page** link at the bottom.
+This link indicates which file you need to edit.

-The [https://supabase.com/docs/guides/with-nextjs](NextJS Quickstart), for example, is a markdown file that you can edit directly.
-This [https://supabase.com/docs/reference/javascript/auth-signup](supabase-js reference doc), however, is generated from a [https://github.com/supabase/supabase/edit/master/spec/supabase_js_v1_legacy.yml](spec file).
+For example, the [NextJS Quickstart](https://supabase.com/docs/guides/with-nextjs) is a markdown file you can edit directly.
+However, this [signUp() reference doc](https://supabase.com/docs/reference/javascript/auth-signup) is generated from a [spec file](https://github.com/supabase/supabase/edit/master/spec/supabase_js_v1_legacy.yml).

 ## Create a pull request